sirji-ai/sirji/tools/README.md

 # sirji-tools

-`sirji-tools` is a Python package.
+`sirji-tools` is a PyPI package that provides tools for:

+- Crawling (downloading web pages to markdown files)
+- Searching (using the Google Search API for search results)
+- Custom Logging

 ## Installation

-Install `sirji-tools` quickly with pip:

 ```
 pip install sirji-tools